Takeaways from Michigan’s loss against UNC

 Michigan fails to take care of the basketball way too much

-Say what you want about John Beilien, but a testament of his teams was their ability to take care of the little things in their control, including making free throws and taking care of the basketball.
+Say what you want about John Beilien, but a testament of his teams was their ability to take care of the little things in their control, including making free throws and protecting the basketball.

-The 2021-22 Wolverines have struggling in both those categories.
-They only make 66.9 percent of their free throws, and they turn the ball over way too often for their own good.
+The 2021-22 Wolverines are struggling in both those categories.
+They only make 66.9 percent of their free throws and turn the ball over way too often for their own good.

 Turnovers plagued the Wolverines all night long, as giving up the ball 13 times led to a few big buckets from the Tar Heels that turned a winnable game into a blowout.

-He mixed in a few nice turnaround jumpers from midrange as well, providing Michigan with an offensive spark to keep the game close in the first half.

-Diabate and Houstan, who had all of his 8 points in solid 4 minute stretch halfway through the first half, were the main reason Michigan had the lead for a good part of the first 20 minutes.
+Diabate and Houstan, who had all of his eight points in solid four-minute stretch halfway through the first half, were the main reason Michigan had the lead for a good part of the first 20 minutes.

 Collins didn’t really fill up the stat sheet and missed a few defensive rotations, but he did show he is capable of pushing the pace and running the offense when he needs to.